Alejogb1/job-board/blog-data/pandas-case-when-default-in-pandas.md

 print(df)
 ```

-Okay so in this snippet we create a simple dataframe and define three conditions based on price and discount each condition has a corresponding value if the condition is met and the default value Standard is applied if no condition is true so this is our case when default equivalent using np.select its like a clean if elif else but way more pandas-friendly
+ so in this snippet we create a simple dataframe and define three conditions based on price and discount each condition has a corresponding value if the condition is met and the default value Standard is applied if no condition is true so this is our case when default equivalent using np.select its like a clean if elif else but way more pandas-friendly

 Now you might be thinking "what if my conditions are more complex or need multiple columns?" good question its not always simple but the concept remains the same you build your conditions using logical operators and you can even use functions or methods that work on series its very versatile but you need to keep it vectorized as much as possible or you lose most of the speed advantages of pandas here is a more complex example